[Second year infrastructure engineer] A look back at my first year as a new graduate with no IT experience!

 The above is a summary of my experience as a new graduate looking back on my first year at work with no prior IT experience

-One of the tasks of an infrastructure engineer is to respond to alerts for server operation and maintenance, and there are many situations where teamwork is important, so I feel it is important to actively communicate with other members to understand and share the situation.
+One of the tasks of an infrastructure engineer is responding to alerts during server operation and maintenance.
+Teamwork among team members is crucial in many situations, and I believe it's important to actively communicate to understand and share each other's situations.

-Here too, I think language ability is important in order to communicate the situation smoothly and accurately.
+Here too, language skills are important for conveying the situation smoothly and accurately.

-Recently, in order to improve my language skills, I have started to read books during my commute or in my spare time before going to bed!
+Recently, to improve my language skills, I've started reading books during my commute and in my free time before bed!

 7